Jeremy Fall: Mental health advocacy

 Fall is an advocate for mental healthcare assistance.
 Fall's own struggles with mental health and anxiety dating back to his childhood served, as motivation for his podcast, which discusses mental health.
 In May 2021, Fall appeared on The Mental Health Coalition's 1-2-1 series to discuss topics and issues surrounding mental health.

 In 2021, Fall also appeared on the cover of Sand Magazine and served as Guest Editor for the edition, which focused on mental health and comfort food.

+Political Activism

+In June 2025, Fall publicly spoke out against the Trump administration, encouraging people to engage in peaceful civil disobedience and protest.
+Speaking to TMZ, Fall criticized a military parade scheduled for the Army's 250th anniversary, stating "The military is not his personal puppet show" and encouraged Americans not to remain silent against what he characterized as authoritarian actions.